Rural American history: Rural and farm population totals

-The rural population is defined by size of place under 2500 and includes non-farmers living in villages and the open countryside.
+The rural population is defined by size of place under 2,500 and includes non-farmers living in villages and the open countryside.
 At the first census in 1790, the rural population was 3.7 million and urban only 202,000.
 The nation was 95% rural, and the great majority of rural residents were subsistence farmers.
 By 1860 the rural population had exploded to 25 million but urban had grown faster to 6 million, or 20% urban.
-Many non farmers lived in villages and small towns classified as "rural."
+Many non-farmers lived in villages and small towns classified as "rural."
 The population in 1890 reached 63 million people, thanks to high birth rates and high immigration from Europe.
-The urban proportion was now 35%, comprising 22 million living in 2700 cities of 2500 or more people.
+The urban proportion was 35%, comprising 22 million living in 2,700 cities of 2,500 or more people.
 In 1890 65% of the national population, or 36 million people, lived in rural areas.
-Of these 2.7 million lived in 13,000 towns of less than 2500 people. and 36 million --mostly farmers--lived in open country.
+Of these 2.7 million lived in 13,000 towns of less than 2,500 people, and 36 million—mostly farmers—lived in open country.
 In 1920 the urban population reached 54 million, or 51% while rural America had 52 million or 49%.
-In 2020, the rural population of the United States was approximately 66 million people, accounting for 20% of the total U.S. population.

-In 2020 there were just over 2 million farms in the US, averaging 444 acres and occupying 897 million acres in total.
+In 2020, the rural population of the United States was approximately 66 million people, accounting for 20% of the U.S. population.
+In 2020 there were just over 2 million farms in the U.S., averaging 444 acres and occupying 897 million acres in total.
 About 90% are small farms, but 78% of the output is produced by the large farms with $350,000 or more revenue.

 The economy has shifted, first from agriculture to industry in cities and more recently to a service economy with a large suburban base.
 Farming was the primary occupation of 72% of the national labor force in 1820, 60% in 1860, 37% in 1900, and 26% in 1920.
 The 50% level came in 1877.

 In 1900 29.1 million Americans were gainfully employed, of whom 10.4 million were on farms.
-In all rural America comprised about 2500 counties, with an average of 2300 farms each, or 5.7 million farms in all.
+In all rural America comprised about 2,500 counties, with an average of 2,300 farms each, or 5.7 million farms in all.
 To help with the daily grind the farms hired 4.4 million laborers.

 Mechanization

 Mechanization and new technologies transformed farming practices over time.
 By the late 19th century the U.S. had the largest and most productive system of commercial agriculture in the world.
-Rural towns competed for access to the new railroad system.
-Towns that got a station sharply cut the cost of travel and shipping farm products out and consumer products in.
+Rural towns competed for access to the railroad system.
+Towns that had a station sharply cut the cost of travel and shipping farm products out and consumer products in.
 Towns with a station attracted families that had the money to get established in farming.

 Regarding the labor needed to produce one bushel of wheat, the U.S. Department of Agriculture states: